helixml/docs/content/helix/develop/helix-chat-widget.md

 ### Example

 <!-- Explain what you are going to code before giving the code solution -->
-This example shows the Helix Chat Widget integrated with the <a href="https://docs.helix.ml/helix/develop/helix-tools-example/" target="_self">Helix API</a> to provide a seamless chat experience.
+This example shows the Helix Chat Widget integrated with the <a href="https://docs.helix.ml/helix/develop/helix-tools-example/" target="_self">Helix API Tools</a> to provide a seamless experience.

 When the rendered search widget is clicked.
 ![](helix-chat-widget-search.png)